Piscotty leads resourceful Athletics past Angels, 7-4

 TRAINER’S ROOM

 Athletics: RHP Jharel Cotton had surgery on his right hamstring, delaying his return from Tommy John surgery.
 Cotton, who hasn’t appeared in a major league game since 2017, made three recent minor league appearances.
-“Obviously it’s going to be some time, at least a few weeks” until Cotton gets back on a mound, manager Bob Melvin said.
+“Obviously it’s going to be some time, at least a few weeks” until Cotton pitches again, Melvin said.
 “At least he can still keep his arm in shape, but that’s going to set him back considerably.”

-Angels: Andrelton Simmons fielded grounders before the game, taking another step in his return from a sprained ankle last month.
+Angels: Andrelton Simmons fielded grounders before the game, taking another step in his return from a sprained ankle.
 The Gold Glove shortstop still has no firm date for his return, but he is also taking swings.

 UP NEXT

-Angels: Andrew Heaney (0-0, 4.09 ERA) makes his third start of the season when Los Angeles opens a three-game home series with the Seattle Mariners, who counter with Marco Gonzales (5-6, 4.89).
+Angels: Andrew Heaney (0-0, 4.09 ERA) makes his third start of the season when Los Angeles opens a three-game home series with the Mariners, who counter with Marco Gonzales (5-6, 4.89).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports